TechpriestEnginseer/Community-Patch-Events-Development/Hokath Events/UniqueEvents/readme.txt

 Art - req modern era, req hermitage, artist guilds gain culture and tourism Cuisine - req atomic era, farms give +gold and culture, agri +gold

+France naturally has bonuses to warfare and culture.
+The Chateau is the coolest UI imho, as it synergises perfectly with that.
+I wanted to get some more of that Louis XIV swag, so these choices aim to boost culture&tourism throughout the game (so hotels are less of the off/on switch for France), and of course the French Revolution must be in there.
+Common agricultural policy it up in the atomic era to go culture-mad.
+Hon hon.
+La baguette.

 --Korea--A Pinfeather Thrust
-changdeokgung & celdon pottery - cost gold, req chivalry, palace % culture gold science modifiers + porcelain hangul - req printing press & uni, cost culture, farms give +1 science, 15 turn golden age turtle ship - req war and metallurgy, melee boat -50% ranged dmg promo, prod boost assassination attempts - req industrial, mint -gold -tourism, free unit and units get 25% friendly lands boost 'market economy' - postmodern. losing money stock market +%gold, -20% boredom.
+changdeokgung & celdon pottery - cost gold, req chivalry, palace % culture gold science modifiers + porcelain hangul - req printing press & uni, cost culture, farms give +1 science, 15 turn golden age turtle ship - req war and metallurgy, melee boat -50% ranged dmg promo, prod boost for 15 turns assassination attempts - req industrial, mint -gold -tourism, free unit and units get 25% friendly lands boost 'market economy' - postmodern. losing money stock market +%gold, -20% boredom.
 15 turn golden age

+Korea naturally has bonuses to tall, science and golden ages.
+It can feel a bit fragile, so I wanted to reinforce the cool theme.
+The early choices boost tall and science respectively in a way that hopefully emphasises growth and a monster capital more, with a free GA.
+Then we have two war choices that are designed to be defensive, giving away yields to weaken culture victory.
+Science or bust.
+A big steroid at the end to offset gold and culture issues arising in the late game.

 --Germany--Germany, Over All Else--
 Forest Tribes - req x forests, 75 turn woodsmen, culture on forest